slManuel/devsecops-engine-tools/docs/Docusaurus/docs/intro.md

     - Here are the .md files from the repository
 - Life cycle
     - Introduction
-    - First steps
+    - Getting started
     - Project structure
+    - Quality metrics and testing
     - Security
-    - Quality metrics and testing
     - Architecture

 ## Documentation update